 Implementing a Tier 1 ERP System is Challenging

-Since Tier 1 software solutions have a long implementation time and often require business process changes, it’s smart to select an ERP vendor that will give your company the attention it needs.
+Since Tier 1 software solutions can have a long implementation duration and often require business process changes, it’s smart to select an ERP vendor that will give your company the attention it needs.

-It’s also important to find an ERP consultant that can help your company select and implement your Tier 1 system.
+It’s also important to find an ERP consultant that can help your company select and implement your new system.
 Independent ERP consultants, like Panorama, can work with your vendor to develop a project plan that includes success factors like business process reengineering and organizational change management.